Ishu Patel

-Ishu Patel is an animation film director/producer and educator.
+Ishu Patel is an Indian-Canadian animation film director/producer and educator.
 During his twenty-five years at the National Film Board of Canada he developed animation techniques and styles to support his themes and vision.
 Since then he has produced animated spots for television and has been teaching internationally.

 Background and Studies

-Ishu Patel was born on April 20, 1942 in the State of Gujarat, India.
+Ishu Patel was born on 20 April 1942, in the State of Gujarat, India.

 He received his Bachelor of Fine Arts from M.S.University of Baroda, Gujarat, following which he was accepted into the first cohort of faculty trainees hired at the newly formed National Institute of Design, Ahmedabad, Gujarat.